solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 We are able to break down (1) into A and B and thereby obtain as a result a mineral of the augite group and a mineral of the feldspar group, the first bronzite-like (oxygen ratio of 16:8.1), the second with an oxygen ratio of approximately 6:3:1 (more precisely 16.9:3:1) or labradorite-like, with this the alumina and alkai containing part decomposed by hydrochloric acid is estimated.

-One is therefore able to assume, that on average the main mass of the meteoritic stone from Krähenberg is comprise out of:
+One is therefore able to assume, that on average the main mass of the meteoritic stone from Krähenberg is comprised out of:

 Meteoritic iron 6.27
 Iron(II) sulfide 8.25